Hi ,I need to Know about Attrition and is there any methods to measure Attrition?

 Amend(0)

-Attrition rate is also commonly referred to as churn rate.
-A term often used by human resources professionals to determine a company’s ability to retain employees, attrition rate is increasingly used in the marketing world as a figure that points to the company’s ability to retain customers or to project the number of new sales necessary to maintain the status quo, accounting for customer churn or customer attrition
+Attrition rate, also commonly referred to as churn rate, is a term often used by human resources professionals to determine a company's ability to retain employees.
+It is increasingly used in the marketing world as a figure that points to the company's ability to retain customers or to project the number of new sales necessary to maintain the status quo, accounting for customer churn or customer attrition.

-So as an example, to calculate attrition rate for a company that had 650 customers at the beginning of the month and 600 customers at the end of the month, the attrition rate formula would be:
+For example, to calculate the attrition rate for a company that had 650 customers at the beginning of the month and 600 customers at the end of the month, the attrition rate formula would be:

 From India